 Understanding where you fall on this spectrum can help determine the right level of care.

-Alcohol addiction can show up in different ways.
-You don’t need to experience every symptom to benefit from treatment.
+Alcohol addiction can look different from person to person.
+You do not need to experience every symptom to benefit from treatment.

 Common signs include: